History of the Film Institute

 Both the government and parliament recognised the importance of domestic film production, and that the decline in cinema admissions in Sweden made state funding a necessity.
 They also recognised the need for one collective body to preserve Sweden's national film heritage.

-Since 1963 Swedish film policy has been regulated and financed through the Film Agreement, irrespective of the political party in government.
-The agreement has been renegotiated at roughly five year intervals.
+Between 1963-2016 Swedish film policy has been regulated and financed through the Film Agreement, irrespective of the political party in government.
+The agreement was renegotiated at roughly five year intervals.
 Since 1963, the financial arrangements of the agreement have frequently been expanded and changed.

 In 1973 the state began providing direct grants to fulfil the remit of the agreement.
 1982 saw the video industry enter as one of the parties to the agreement, joined in 1992 by Sveriges Television and Nordisk Television (now TV 4).
 In 2006 the other remaining Swedish television companies joined.
 However, in 1998, the video industry left the agreement.